tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Like HashGraph and Avalanche, a gossip protocol is used to allow efficient communication between nodes. [[1]]

-Finally, the need for a trusted leader or a trusted setup phase implied is removed by porting the key ideas to an asynchronous setting [[3]]
+Finally, the need for a trusted leader or a trusted setup phase implied in Mostefaoui et al.[[2]] is removed by porting the key ideas to an asynchronous setting [[3]]

 The network is set to *N of N* instances of the algorithm communicating via randomly synchronous connections.